SneakyGremlin/Quasi-Dud_SongLikeabiliyPredictorWithLinearRegression/README.md

 already available (well I say this right now but who knows...)

 **The following is not intended to offend anyone, I based them on interactions I had and included them for your amusement.
-I do this because some of the feedback I got was VERY amusing.**
+I do this because some of the feedback I got was VERY amusing.
+I am aware I asked for their feedback but come on, don't we all don't have that inner snark?
+I hope this doesn't portray me as overly vain.**
 1. How important can ANYONE in my circle be that they can't spare ten minutes of their time for a **pleasant** task.
 2. Well I understand you're very busy, but maybe you can do me this small favour since I literally did our entire BIOL course project person xxx.
 3. Why does almost every girl think I'm trying to make advances?
 SHEESH.
 I know I ain't no Prince Charming but you don't gotta be Cruella.